MttArmstrong/Documentation/_episodes/01-introduction.md

 - _Better Maintainability_: Undocumented or incorrectly documented code can do more harm than good.
 It is difficult to maintain code that does not have sufficient and accurate documentation.
 Good documentation clarifies what the code is doing in each part and makes it easier to change.
 - _Improved Team Productivity_: Especially for new team members, sufficiently good documentation can help get everyone on the same page and new members up to speed.
-- _Increased Code Quality_: Documentating what you think your code does helps to clear up inconsistencies and can lead developers to refactor something that is needlessly complicated.
+- _Increased Code Quality_: Documenting what you think your code does helps to clear up inconsistencies and can lead developers to refactor something that is needlessly complicated.
 Overall, documentation has a positive effect on overall quality.

 ## The Challenges to Making Good Documentation